sreeram-io/project-zeus/src/data/story/about-me.md

 ## Hello, I am Sreeram!👋

 Hi there!
 I am Sreeram.
 Friends call me Sree or Siri.
 I am a Web Developer.
-The web is my world and I consider myself an artist painting it with the colors of JavaScript with a touch of creativity.
+I consider myself an artist in the world of web painting it with the brushes of Javascript and the colors of creativity.

 I am due to join Bumble in London in a few days.
 Previously, I worked for Delivery Hero in Berlin.
 And before that, I worked for Wipro Digital in various parts of India working in projects involving Nokia and Apple before moving to London to work for Lloyds Banking Group where I spent 3 years.